-Dr. Edwards previously served as principal investigator and program manager on U.S. Centers for Disease Control and Robert Wood Johnson Foundation grants at the Dallas County health department.
+Jennifer is a lifetime health advocate who is passionate about program innovation, health equity, and social action.
+Jennifer previously served as principal investigator and program manager on U.S. Centers for Disease Control and Prevention and Robert Wood Johnson Foundation grants at the Dallas County Health Department.
 She also led community health needs assessment efforts for 20 local health system partners in the county and developed health improvement projects as a partner on a $500 million regional Medicaid transformation waiver.

 Contact Jennifer at email@example.com.